 Taiwan‘s mountains are pretty famous and it does get the occasional earthquake, but did you know that it still has an active volcano, and you can visit it quite easily?
 I love Taiwan’s offshore islands, but when I found out that Turtle Island or Guishandao 龜山島 is also its last active volcano, I knew I definitely needed to check it out.
 Here’s everything you need to know about how to visit Turtle Island off the coast of Yilan.

 Why visit Turtle Island?

 Guishandao literally translates into ‘Turtle Hill Island’, which is a pretty straightforward descriptor about how this island looks like from certain angles.
-If you fly back to Singapore from Taipei and are seated on the left side window of the plane, you might be able to spot Turtle Island below you.
+If you fly back to Singapore from Taipei and are seated at the left side window of the plane, you might be able to spot Turtle Island below you.

 Turtle Island is ostensibly the only active volcano in Taiwan (this news article says it may not be the only one now), though its last eruption was way back in 1785.
 Fishermen used to live on the island back in the day – the population was around 700 at its peak, but the last villagers were moved out to Toucheng in the 1970s.
 After that it was temporarily a military base and today, access is limited to the island – it is uninhabited and home to over 300 species of flora and fauna.

 I first wrote about my Turtle Island adventure in this post about cool things to do in Taiwan during the hot summer season.